sophiecwoods/Fraction-API/README.md

 # pop2-project-2020-21-fraction

-The project description will be placed on the module webpage.
+Coursework project to build a Fraction API for the module Principles of Programming II as part of the MSc Computer Science at Birkbeck College, University of London.